 Jennai and Mike Hufstader - Family Camp Directors

 We are happy to welcome Jennai (Taylor) and Mike Hufstader as our Family Camp Directors, beginning in the Summer of 2013!
 Jennai and her family have had a long history at Camps Newfound and Owatonna.
 Jennai was a Newfound camper from 1994 to 2001 and on Newfound staff for five other years, including as waterfront director, CIT counselor, and Camp Mom.
 Jennai’s father, Dave, was an Owatonna director; her mother, Janet, a long-time Owatonna arts and crafts instructor; and her sister and brothers are all Newfound or Owatonna alums.
 Mike was a camper, counselor, and head counselor at Camp Leelanau, and he is very excited to learn all that he can about Newfound and Owatonna.
-Jennai and Mike are both currently teachers: Jennai a middle school science teacher at Clairbourn School, and Mike a PE teacher and coach at Berkeley Hall School.
+Mike is also a PE teacher at the Overlake School and Jennai loves spending time with their new son, Riggs.
 Jennai and Mike are thrilled to be directing Family Camp, and they look forward to meeting all of you!